krb5/krb5/doc/rst_source/krb_admins/install_kdc/admins_to_acl.rst

           way, ``joeadmin`` would obtain ``joeadmin/admin`` tickets
           only when he actually needs to use those permissions.

 The permissions are represented by single letters.
-The lower-case charecter specifies that operation can be performed by the principal, while its UPPER-CASE counterparts represent negative permissions.
+A lowercase character specifies that operation can be performed by the principal, while its uppercase counterpart indicates negative permission.
 The permissions are:

     ==== ==========================================================